marksteve/flask-otpauth/README.rst

 Flask-OtpAuth
 =============

-One Time Password Authentication for Flask
+One Time Password Authentication for Flask.

-Flask extension that works as a wrapper for https://github.com/lepture/otpauth
+Flask extension that works as a wrapper for https://github.com/lepture/otpauth.

 Example
 -------